 - In my experience, people who live in a smaller house tend to bring in fewer material goods.
 Maybe because there’s less room for storage.
 Owning fewer things is one of the best ways to live green.

-- In the long run, it takes less energy, water, and other resources to run a small house than a large one – unless that large house is run extremely well with renewable resources such as solar power and rainwater systems.
+- In the long run, it almost always takes less energy, water, and other resources to keep a small house running than a large one – unless that large house is run extremely well with renewable resources such as solar power and rainwater systems.

 If you like the idea of living small but still want to feel as if you have ample room in your home try the following…